List of captive orcas: Shamu

-Captured by Ted Griffin in Puget Sound in 1965, Shamu was intended to be a companion for the orca Namu in Griffin's Seattle aquarium.
+Captured by Ted Griffin in Puget Sound, Washington, United States, in 1965, Shamu was intended to be a companion for the orca Namu in Griffin's Seattle aquarium.
 Shamu was, however, quickly leased and eventually sold to SeaWorld San Diego.
 She performed in several SeaWorld shows and eventually died on 23 August 1971.
 It was later discovered that Shamu was pregnant at the time of her death.
 The name Shamu has since been used for many different orcas in SeaWorld shows.

 Skana

-Initially named Walter the Whale, this orca was taken into captivity during the Yukon Harbor orca capture operation, which was the first planned, deliberate trapping of a large group of orcas (killer whales).
-15 southern resident orcas were trapped by Ted Griffin and his Seattle Public Aquarium party on 15 February 1967, in Yukon Harbor on the west side of Puget Sound.
+Initially named Walter the Whale, this orca was taken into captivity during the Yukon Harbor orca capture operation, which was the first planned, deliberate trapping of a large group of orcas.
+Fifteen southern resident orcas were trapped by Ted Griffin and his Seattle Marine Aquarium party on 15 February 1967, in Yukon Harbor on the west side of Puget Sound.
 Three orcas died during the capture, and five were transferred to the aquarium, including Walter, Ramu I and Kandu I. The others were released.
 Walter was believed to be six years old at the time of her capture.
 She was sold and transferred to the Vancouver Aquarium on 20 March 1967.
 There she was renamed Skana.
 She was by herself in Vancouver until the end of 1968, when the recently captured Hyak II arrived.
 She died on 5 October 1980, at the approximate age of 19 years, from a mycotic infection.